obenchekroun/JarvisPi/README.md

 2. The microphone queue is flushed to discard any residual echo already captured.
 3. The microphone is unmuted.

-Additionally, PipeWire's `module-echo-cancel` (WebRTC AEC) is loaded at startup for a second layer of suppression.

 ### Why 200×120 internal canvas for the display?

 This project runs on a **Raspberry Pi Zero 1.1** — the original single-core ARMv6 @ 1 GHz with only 512 MB RAM and no dedicated GPU.
 This is one of the most constrained single-board computers available.
 Rendering at full 800×480 resolution every frame would saturate the CPU and starve the audio pipeline and WebSocket I/O.